 The Securities Exchange Act of 1934

-The Securities Act of 1933 is limited, as we have just seen, to new securities issues—that is the .
-The trading that takes place in the is far more significant, however.
+The Securities Act of 1933 is limited, as we have just seen, to new securities issues—that is the primary market.
+The trading that takes place in the secondary market is far more significant, however.
 In a normal year, trading in outstanding stock totals some twenty times the value of new stock issues.

-To regulate the secondary market, Congress enacted the Securities Exchange Act of 1934.^[A law that was enacted to provide governance of securities transactions on the secondary market and to regulate the exchanges and broker-dealers in order to protect the investing public.
-This act also established the SEC.]
+To regulate the secondary market, Congress enacted the Securities Exchange Act of 1934.
 This law, which created the SEC, extended the disclosure rationale to securities listed and registered for public trading on the national securities exchanges.
 Amendments to the act have brought within its ambit every corporation whose equity securities are traded over the counter if the company has at least $10 million in assets and five hundred or more shareholders.

 Private investors may bring suit in federal court for violations of the statute that led to financial injury.
 Violations of any provision and the making of false statements in any of the required disclosures subject the defendant to a maximum fine of $5 million and a maximum twenty-year prison sentence, but a defendant who can show that he had no knowledge of the particular rule he was convicted of violating may not be imprisoned.
 The maximum fine for a violation of the act by a person other than a natural person is $25 million.
 Any issuer omitting to file requisite documents and reports is liable to pay a fine of $100 for each day the failure continues.

-Corporate insiders^[A corporate director, officer, or shareholder with more than 10 percent of a registered security who through influence of position obtains knowledge that may be used to gain an unfair advantage to the detriment of others.
-The definition has been broadened to include relatives and others.]—directors, officers, or important shareholders—can have a substantial trading advantage if they are privy to important confidential information.
+Corporate insiders—directors, officers, or important shareholders—can have a substantial trading advantage if they are privy to important confidential information.
 Learning bad news (such as financial loss or cancellation of key contracts) in advance of all other stockholders will permit the privileged few to sell shares before the price falls.
 Conversely, discovering good news (a major oil find or unexpected profits) in advance gives the insider a decided incentive to purchase shares before the price rises.

-Because of the unfairness to those who are ignorant of inside information, federal law prohibits insider trading.^[Buying or selling securities of a publicly held company by those who have privileged access to information concerning a company’s financial condition or plans.]
-Two provisions of the 1934 Securities Exchange Act are paramount: and 10(b).
+Because of the unfairness to those who are ignorant of inside information, federal law prohibits insider trading.
+Two provisions of the 1934 Securities Exchange Act are paramount: Section 16(b) and 10(b).

 Recapture of Short-Swing Profits: Section 16(b)